2021 inspiring travel adventures we can’t wait to take

 We don’t know about you but with every day of social distancing and restricted travel that passes, our wanderlust grows ever stronger.
-Just because we can yet travel around the globe freely, doesn’t mean we can’t dream of where we can travel to in 2021.
+We may not be able to travel around the globe freely just yet, but the situation is looking promising for the future.

 To appreciate the Nordic lifestyle

 Head to Swedish Lapland (August – October 2021)…

 Food plays a big part in this trip to Swedish Lapland with late summer/autumn departures with outdoor activities interspersed with breaks for traditional Fika and dining experiences including foraging for forest food with a local culinary guide.
 Based in the Lulea region of Swedish Lapland, this trip combines stays at characterful lodges and the Sapmi Nature Camp with forest bathing, hikes with huskies, Swedish saunas, handicraft workshops with local artisans, river swims and an evening astronomy lesson as well as aurora walks.
 And if you’re travelling solo there is NO single supplement.

 To explore the edge of the inhabited world